 Most guys think that the key to catching more fish when float fishing is having the right bait, but I strongly disagree.

 Controlling your speed when float fishing will make your bait work even better.
-Not controlling your speed when float fishing will make your bait no work very well.
+Not controlling your speed when float fishing will make your bait not work very well.

 The reason I say this is that when I am guiding two clients and one guy catches all the fish, even though they both have the same bait on, it’s clear that it’s not the bait, it’s something that they are doing.

-After careful observations I often see one angler’s float moving slower than the other angler float and the slower float always catches more fish, sometimes 10 to 1.
+After careful observations, I often see one angler’s float moving slower than the other angler’s float and the slower float always catches more fish, sometimes 10 to 1.
 I have seen this hundreds of times.

 I also know that a great bait fished poorly will catch few if any fish because I see that happen over and over again with my clients.
 I’d even bet a lot of money on that one.

-However, fishing a great bait, and controlling your speed, and getting your bait down, and having the right setup, and then covering the water well will ensure you are that one guy in the pool catching 10 fish when everyone else around you is catching only one or two.
+However, fishing a great bait, controlling your speed, getting your bait down, having the right setup, and then covering the water well will ensure you are that one guy in the pool catching ten fish when everyone else around you is catching only one or two.

-My 4 fundamentals of great float fishing are covering the water, depth control, speed control, and using the right setup.
+My four fundamentals of great float fishing are covering the water, depth control, speed control, and using the right setup.

-The bait is not one of those 4 fundamentals because if you get one or two of the other fundamentals wrong even the best bait in the world won’t work very well.
-You can see more about these 4 fundamentals of float fishing on my page Centerpin Fishing For Beginners: 20 Steps From A Top Guide.
+The bait is not one of those four fundamentals because if you get one or two of the other fundamentals wrong, even the best bait in the world won’t work very well.
+You can see more about these four fundamentals of float fishing on my page Centerpin Fishing For Beginners: 20 Steps From A Top Guide.

 What Is Trotting Your Float?